 - 1. Continue implementation of 2013 RMPU yield enhancement projects. - 2.
 Continue the implementation of the Board-requested recharge project analysis. - 3.
 Develop the scope and budget for the 2028 RMPU in FY 2026/27. - 4.
 Complete the 2028 RMPU in FY 2027/28 and file the 2028 RMPU report with the Court in October 2028. - 5.
 Annually review the time and effort involved in the collection of information on MS4 project implementation and reassess the value of this effort. - 6.
 Develop a plan to collaborate with MS4 permittees to ensure MS4-compliance projects prioritize recharge (as opposed to retention). - 7.
 Refine and implement the Renewal and Replacement plan.

 The Draft 2023 RMPU was released for review on August 15, 2023, with comments due by August 25, 2023.
-A response to comments is presented in this iteration as discussed at the Appropriative Pool meeting (Attachment 1).
+Watermaster received comments on September 5th to which responses are being developed.